-For as long as humans have been swimming in the ocean, we’ve been riding waves into the beach in one form or another.
+For as long as humans have been swimming in the ocean, we’ve been riding waves into the beach.
 That means the history of surfing likely predates the history of writing by thousands of years!

 The Sport Of Kings

 The sport of surfing’s roots run deep throughout the Polynesian Islands.
 Its historical cultural significance can’t be understated, as the most skilled wave rider in early Polynesian culture was traditionally the chief.
 A Polynesian commoner could use their ability to catch and ride waves as a way of gaining social prestige in their community.
 In Tonga, Oral tradition confirms that King Taufa’ahau Tupou IV was the most talented Tongan surfer of the day.